siiftun1857/istrolid-magnux-documents/modifiers.md

 ## stasis_field_hazard
 > tags: gameplayImpact
-> info: A stasic field cover whole map that slow units, drains clock and jump.
+> info: A stasic field cover whole map that slow units, drains cloak and jump.

-All ships are slowed and get their clock and jump drained, just like what stasic field do.
+All ships are slowed and get their cloak and jump drained, just like what stasic field do.

 ## random_orb_fire_range
 > tags: gameplayImpact